tsrx88/SHORT6900X/README.md

 ### ⚠️ Notes
 - Check Quanto API endpoint before running — the URL used is a placeholder.
 - Bot scans every 5 minutes (adjustable).

+### 📉 Suggested Shorting Strategy
+The **SHORT6900X bot itself does not execute trades — it alerts you when a new meme coin is listed and how much it has pumped since launch.**

+✅ Example manual shorting strategy:
+- Look for tokens that have pumped **+100% to +500% in < 24 hours**
+- Check market cap > $1M to ensure liquidity
+- Monitor volume: short when momentum slows down (volume decreasing on lower timeframes)
+- Enter short gradually to avoid volatility spikes
+- Set tight stop-loss above recent high
+- Target a 30–70% retracement on overextended pumps

+The goal: **capitalize on meme coins that quickly overextend after launch, betting they’ll mean-revert as initial hype fades**.
+This strategy works because many new meme coins experience speculative hype right after listing, often pumping rapidly as early buyers rush in — but without fundamental value or sustained demand, these tokens tend to crash soon after.
+By shorting at or near the peak of this initial surge, traders aim to profit from the inevitable correction.

 ---